kubernetes/website/content/en/blog/_posts/2023-04-11-topology-spread-features.md

 ## KEP-3094: Take taints/tolerations into consideration when calculating PodTopologySpread skew

-Before this enhancement, when you deploy a pod with `podTopologySpread` configured, kube-scheduler would take all inclined nodes(satisfied with pod nodeAffinity and nodeSelector) into consideration in filtering and scoring, but would not care about whether the node taints are tolerated by the incoming pod or not.
+Before this enhancement, when you deploy a pod with `podTopologySpread` configured, kube-scheduler would take the Nodes that satisfy the Pod's nodeAffinity and nodeSelector into consideration in filtering and scoring, but would not care about whether the node taints are tolerated by the incoming pod or not.
-This may lead to a node with untolerated taint best fit the pod in podTopologySpread plugin, and as a result, the pod will stuck in pending for it violates the nodeTaint plugin.
+This may lead to a node with untolerated taint as the only candidate for spreading, and as a result, the pod will stuck in Pending if it doesn't tolerate the taint.

  To allow more fine-gained decisions about which Nodes to account for when calculating spreading skew, we introduced two new fields in `TopologySpreadConstraint` to define node inclusion policies including nodeAffinity and nodeTaint.